-Homemade Ranch Dressing is all-natural, loaded with buttermilk and fresh herbs, simple to make, and SO good that you'll never go back to store-bought again!
+Homemade Ranch Dressing is all-natural, loaded with buttermilk and fresh herbs, quick and easy to make, and SO delicious that you'll never go back to store-bought again!

 Who loves creamy, flavorful Ranch Dressing?!
-I've coined this one "the best" because...well, I honestly think it is, y'all.
+I've coined this ranch dressing recipe "the best" because...well, I honestly think it is, y'all.

 As in, I could drink it straight out of the jar, no lettuce required.

 As in, my kids have scarfed down giant, veggie-loaded salads with nary a complaint every day this week.

 And as in, ranch salad dressing and I go waaaay back...and I've never had better.

 When I was a kid, my mom always made "homemade" ranch dressing using those (not homemade) dry seasoning packets.
 In college, I was introduced to glorious Hidden Valley Ranch goodness in a bottle.
 In fact, my roommates and I always had a jumbo jug in the fridge.
 We didn't keep it on hand for salads, mind you...everyone back then knew it was for dipping our pizza. 😉

 But once I had kids and began to pay more attention to the quality of food that I was feeding my family, I started religiously reading labels.
 And consequently, I was aghast to discover some not-so-natural ingredients in my beloved HV.

 I tried other varieties of all-natural or organic ranch dressing, but they all tasted terrible to me.
 So if I couldn't have the "authentic" ranch taste that had been training my taste buds for so many years, I begrudgingly decided that I would just go without ranch altogether.